MaximeArn/Docker-formation/README.md

 for executing commands in running containers we must use the `docker container exec COMMAND` command `exec` can also take options like `-i` or `-t`.

+:warning: `docker exec` works only on running containers

 ###### Exemple :

 :arrow_down: start a new container redis called redis in background :arrow_down: